- Serious Flaws In The Typology For Papal Authority:

 2.)
 The context of this passage is about a male figure named Shebna (Isaiah 22:15).
 His position of authority was being revoked from him as a result of his pride.
 Shebna's position, which was only secondary to King Hezekiah, was being given to another individual named Eliakim.
 However, the Apostle Peter never replaced anybody.

 3.)
 If Isaiah 22:20-22 was a prophecy about the Apostle Peter being appointed as the first pope, then how would Roman Catholics explain Isaiah 22:25?
 The Apostle Peter was never removed or cut down.
 The interpretation of this prophetic passage from the Book of Isaiah is not applicable to the Roman Catholic Church because it would only prophecy the fall of the Papacy.
-This is totally inconsistent with the claims of modern-day Roman Catholic dogma, for it teaches the infallible preservation of the Roman tradition.
+This is inconsistent with the claims of modern-day Roman Catholic dogma, for it teaches the infallible preservation of Roman tradition.

 4.)
-The name of "Eliakim" literally means "God will raise up".
+The name of "Eliakim" literally means "God will raise up."
 It is a typology of our Lord Jesus Christ, not the Apostle Peter.
 Jesus is the One who will inherit the glorious, everlasting throne of David (2 Samuel 7:12-16; Isaiah 22:23; Isaiah 9:6-7).
 He possesses the key of David (Revelation 3:7), which pertains to the promises of King David's throne.
 It is about the establishment and fulfillment of his kingdom.
 The phrase "house of David" is used within the context of his ancestral lineage.
-While the singular key of the household of David is pertinent to the Nation of Israel (Isaiah 22:21-22), the plural keys of the kingdom of heaven are more pertinent to the work of the church (Matthew 16:13-20).
+While the singular key of the household of David is pertinent to Israel (Isaiah 22:21-22), the plural keys of the kingdom of heaven are pertinent to the work of the church (Matthew 16:13-20).